 2. Do not steal the bride's show!

-It is absolutely utterly styleless to steal the "show" from the bride.
-It is her day, her big performance!
-As a guest to wear a white dress or a white pantsuit when the bride appears in white, therefore remains taboo.
+It is considered absolutely silent to steal the “show” from the bride.
+It is their day, their grand entrance!
+Wearing a white dress or white pants suit as a guest when the bride appears completely in white therefore remains taboo.

 The wedding guests should not be better dressed than the bridal couple.
 The little black is inappropriate for a wedding.
 Although there is no special dress code for the church, the outfit should suit the occasion.